lineality/aws_public_ec2_setup/README.md

 ## Why 'in background'?
 Persistence!

 #### Test invoke with:
-(but will end when your ec2 terminal session ends, resets, etc.)
+( But the server will end when your ec2 terminal session ends, resets, etc. ! )
 ```
     $ gunicorn app:server --bind=0.0.0.0:8050
 ```
 BUT this will stop when you end your terminal session.
 As long as your terminal is open you are fine (e.g. for you testing at that moment), but if you want anyone online to be able to access that server any time, then the server must be running 'in the background' (or whatever equivalent) so that the server does not shut down for everyone else as soon as you close your terminal.

-# Production
+# Production -> Persistance

 Test and run-with-persistance using these.
 (I found 'screen' worked better but do whatever works for you.)

 #### For persistent production you will need: (end with kill process number)